Props & Gear Guidelines

 Crossbows

-All crossbows are considered to be two-handed weapons.
-They may be fired with one hand, but must be loaded with two hands.
-This means that you may not hold any other In-Play item in your hands besides the crossbow and ammunition while you load or wield it (see buckler exception above).
+Crossbows may be one-handed or two-handed weapons, but all must be loaded with two hands.
+This means that you may not hold any other In-Play items in your hands besides the crossbow and ammunition while you load it (see buckler exception above).
+You may fire a crossbow with one hand if you can do so safely.

 Sparktechs